 So, what documents do we need to keep?

-Below are the information retention schedule regulations as laid out by the Information Commissioner’s Office in August 2018.
+Below are the information retention schedule regulations used by the Information Commissioner’s Office in August 2018.
 This is a good place to start when drawing up your own retention schedule.

 |Regulatory||Retention Trigger||Retain For||Action|